Fiserv/Commerce-Hub/docs/Transactions/Payment-Token.md

 ## Overview

 **[Tokenization](../FAQs-Glossary/Glossary.md#tokenization)** is a process of replacing sensitive data with non-sensitive equivalent, referred to as a token.
-Merchant either can submit a request to tokenize a payment card as part of a [charge](#charge-request) by using `createToken`, or can tokenize the card separately bu sending a request to the [tokens](#token-request) endpoints.
+Merchant either can submit a request to tokenize a payment card or a wallet as part of a [charge](#charge-request) by using `createToken`, or can tokenize them separately by sending a request to the [tokens](#token-request) endpoints.

 ---